 Learn About the Family Farmer Relief Act here: New Chapter 12 Bill Would Provide Debt Relief to More Family Farmers

 INSTRUCTIONS FOR YOUR MESSAGE: Complete your information in the boxes below.
-This is required information to submit your comments to your senators.
+This is required information to submit your comments to your members of Congress.
+Click FIND LEGISLATORS for a message specific to your members of Congress sponsor position on the bill.

-Please consider adding a PERSONAL MESSAGE such as mentioning your hometown or telling your senator about how you have witnessed crippling debt hurt a family farm.
-Then click “TAKE ACTION NOW” to send your comments.
+Please consider adding a PERSONAL MESSAGE such as mentioning your hometown or telling your members of Congress about how you have witnessed crippling debt hurt a family farm.
+Then click “SEND EMAIL” to send your comments.